 During the first quarter of 2017 Galantas completed a part brokered private placement in two parts for aggregate gross proceeds of \$ 2,446,299 (approximately UK£1,482,875).
 The placement comprised of the issue of 33,093,258 common shares.
 Melquart Ltd, a UK based investment institution, subscribed for 22,222,222 common shares.
 In addition Mr. Ross Beaty subscribed for an additional 3,326,170 common shares in the placing.
+As a consequence of the placing, Mr. Beaty had an interest in 31,151,567 common shares.

 During the fourth quarter of 2017 Galantas completed a part brokered private placement for aggregate gross proceeds of \$ 1,165,857 (approximately UK£1,482,875).
 The placement comprised of the issue of 16,655,099 common shares.
 Melquart Ltd subscribed for 6,097,561 common shares, which increased their holding to 28,319,783 common shares or 15.1% of the Company's issued common shares.
 Mr. Ross Beaty subscribed for an additional 2,914,959 common shares in the placing.
 As a consequence of the placing, Mr. Beaty now has an interest in 35,066,526 common shares or 18.7% of the Company's issued common shares.
 Mr. Roland Phelps, President & CEO, subscribed for an additional 1,219,512 common shares in the placing.
-As a consequence of the placing, Mr. Phelps now has an interest in 34,576,212 common shares or 18.4% of the Company's issued common shares.
+As a consequence of the placing, Mr. Phelps now has an interest in 34,576,262 common shares or 18.4% of the Company's issued common shares.

-Excluding the Roland Phelps, Ross Beaty and Melquart Ltd. shareholdings discussed above, the remaining 47.8% of the shares are widely held, which include various small holdings which are owned by the other directors of the Company.
+Excluding the Melquart Ltd, Ross Beaty and Roland Phelps shareholdings discussed above, the remaining 47.8% of the shares are widely held, which include various small holdings which are owned by the other directors of the Company.
 These holdings can change at any time at the discretion of the owner.
 The Company is not aware of any arrangements that may at a subsequent date result in a change in control of the Company.